 It’s important to understand that, regardless of the option you choose, the buyer’s agent will now be compensated according to the buyer’s broker agreement.
 This means the buyer has already agreed to pay their agent a certain amount at closing, raising the question: who actually foots the bill—the buyer or the seller?

 Here’s where the negotiation gets interesting.
-There’s a new form called the SPBB (Seller Payment to Buyer Broker) that the buyer can include in their offer, asking the seller to cover some or all of the buyer’s agent’s compensation.
+As of December 2024, the amount that the buyer would like the seller to pay for the buyer’s agent’s compensation has been written into the California Residential Purchase Agreement which most REALTORs use throughout the Bay Area.
+Paragraph 3G(3) now allows the buyer to specify that the seller is to cover some or all of the buyer’s agent’s compensation.
 The seller can then negotiate this in a counteroffer, deciding whether to pay all, part, or none of it.

 For instance, if a buyer offers $1 million but wants the seller to pay $25,000 to their agent, the seller might counter with a higher offer, or refuse to cover the agent’s fee.
 But if the seller refuses to pay any commission at all, the buyer may well decide to offer less, with the difference going to pay his own agent.
 Ultimately, the net amount the seller receives remains the same—$975,000 in this case—whether they pay the buyer’s agent, or if the buyer pays their own agent.